opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 The last thing we miss is the table which handles the packet with next hop destination mac.

-We expected to receive the packet from second(2) port of the switch.
+We expected to receive the packet from second port of the switch.
 This can be done by using the bridging table, see [EXERCISE-2.md](EXERCISE-2.md)

 We should be able to see the following message if the test runs correctly: